 IT Support, ultimately is about knowing your business (both IT and not) and providing answers to questions posed, being able to fix problems, recommend solutions (and implement them) all while recognizing that your business information is your most important asset.

-In your business of 1 to 5 PCs an IT consultant or vendor should:
+In your business of 1 to 5 Windows PCs an IT consultant or vendor should:

 Ask questions about your business.